olson-sean-k/plexus/README.md

 | `geometry-mint`     | No      | `mint`     |
 | `geometry-nalgebra` | No      | `nalgebra` |

-If using one of the supported crates, it is highly recommended to enable the corresponding feature.
+If using one of these supported crates, it is highly recommended to enable the corresponding feature.

+Plexus also integrates with the [`decorum`] crate for floating-point representations that can be hashed for fast indexing.
+The `R64` type is a (totally ordered) real number with an `f64` representation that cannot be `NaN` nor infinity, for example.
+Geometric conversion traits are implemented for supported types to allow for implicit conversions of scalars.

 ## Encodings

 Plexus provides support for polygonal mesh encodings.
-This allows `MeshGraph`s and `MeshBuffer`s to be serialized and deserialized to and from various formats.
+This allows mesh data structures like `MeshGraph` and `MeshBuffer` to be serialized and deserialized to and from various formats.

 ```rust
 use nalgebra::Point3;